-The WeatherAPI Locationforecast/2.0 service gives you a short -and medium weather forecasts for the whole world, up to nine days into the future.
+The WeatherAPI Locationforecast/2.0 service gives you a short- and medium-range weather forecast for the whole world, up to nine days into the future.
 It is by far the most popular product we provide, and should be of interest to everyone.

 We assume you have already gone through the Getting Started tutorial, which explains the most important concepts of the API.